-If you follow me (Emma) on social media then you will have seen some posts on this topic (ISO 30414) and pictures of my desk as I embarked on a three-day course.
+If you follow me (Emma) on social media then you will have seen some posts on this topic (ISO 30414) and pictures of my desk as I embarked on a three-day course in September 2020.
 I am now an ISO 30414:2018 certified auditor.
 This means that I can now audit organisations against this standard OR (and its a very important or) I can help the organisation between the first audit and the second certification audit where one of my fellow auditors have undertaken the audit.

 So what is ISO 30414?